MClemot/Skeleton/README.md

 # Learning the Topology of Shapes given by Point Clouds

 Internship from Mattéo Clémot (ENS Lyon)

-February-July 2022 at LIRIS, Lyon
+February-July 2022 at Origami Team, LIRIS, Lyon